Girl looks at temple in Angkor Wat complex, Siem Reap

 Travel Insurance

-.Hopefully you never need to make a claim, but if you do the decision you made to remember to buy travel insurance is likely to be one you thank yourself for making for the rest of your days.
+Yes, this point was listed at the start, but it’s so important it deserves restating!
+Hopefully you never need to make a claim, but if you do the decision you made to remember to buy travel insurance is likely to be one you thank yourself for making for the rest of your days.
 Check out World Nomads for a quote.

 Shots & medication

 Determine if you require any vaccines before traveling to your destination.
-If you haven’t traveled to an equatorial region before, it’s highly likely you’ll need at least a few.
+If you haven’t traveled to an equatorial region before, it’s likely you’ll need at least a few.

 Vaccination can be a comprehensive process, so it’s a good idea to look into this a few months before departure.